astralfrontier/breathtakingcomics.games/src/world/armiger.md

 A year ago, William Eddison was a student with average grades, much ambition, but no direction.
 He had a crush on Shirley Skinner, but doubted he'd have a chance.
 When demons attacked her one day after school, he instinctively threw himself into defending her.
 At that moment, the sword presented itself to him.
-With its power, he prevailed.
+With its power, he won his first sword fight.

 The sword was new to him, but not her.
 She introduced him to her father, Edric Skinner, himself a former Grail Knight.
 Though the old man thoroughly disapproved of young Eddison, he had to train him in swordplay and tactics.
 Shirley took on the role of William's physical trainer, seeing to his exercise and diet.
 She's quite critical of him, but every so often William gets the feeling there might be more.
-He fights demons with the courage of a knight.
+He battles evil with the courage of a knight.
 Will he show that same courage in matters of the heart?

 # Drives